The Real Poop

 Have you ever watched a boxing match and thought, "All this pummeling is nice, but I really wish they'd take things up a notch"?
 Is judo less of a hobby for you and more of a complete obsession?
 Do you watch Bruce Lee or Jean Claude Van Bleep films with a frequency that your parents, best friends, and high school guidance counselor all describe as "alarming"?

 If all that is the case (and you're impervious to pain), maybe becoming a mixed martial arts (MMA) fighter is the right choice for you.

 Then again, maybe just smacking yourself with a frying pan two-hundred times would lead to the same outcome.
 As long as they're paying you, right?

-You may have watched the UFC on Pay Per View and thought it would be fun to bounce around like that on the mat, locking horns with other competitors.
-We'll see if you still feel that way after you've taken a few hundred hammerfists to the sternum.
-Oh, and if you’re 5’6” and weigh 120 pounds… you need read no further.
-Go get yourself a business degree or something.
-You can still watch it on TV.
+You may have watched an actual MMA fight on pay-per-view and thought it'd be fun to bounce around like that on the mat, locking horns with other competitors.
+We'll see if you still feel that way after you've taken a few hundred hammer fists to the sternum.
+Maybe you think you'll be doing this for millions of dollars, but in reality you'll be lucky to pull in the average $45,000 for all of your punching and kicking (source).